A more accessible web design workflow — some key tips

 To avoid designing these barriers, we should include alternative controls to allow the revelation of more content.
 The simplest way is to include visible button controls in our designs.
 For example 'next' and 'previous' buttons next to our carousel component.

 Including these visible controls provides a target for non-mouse/trackpad interactions.
-For example, as a voioce recognition user, I can now say "Click next" and our carousel should slide new content into view.
+For example, as a voice recognition user, I can now say "Click next" and our carousel should slide new content into view.

 Including these controls in our designs from the start helps clarify requirements for developers and helps to avoid these issues being identified in accessibility reviews and testing later in the process.